fanningert/webtrees_simpleautologin/README.md

 To manually install the module, perform the following steps:

 1. Download the [latest release](https://github.com/fanningert/webtrees_simpleautologin/releases/latest).
-2. Upload the downloaded file to your web server.
+1. Upload the downloaded file to your web server.
-3. Unzip the package into your ``modules_v4`` directory.
+1. Unzip the package into your ``modules_v4`` directory.
-4. Rename the folder to ``webtrees_simpleautologin``
+1. Rename the folder to ``webtrees_simpleautologin``

+## Disable
+1. Visit the Control Panel
+1. Click "All modules"
+1. Scroll to "Simple Auto Login"
+1. Clear the checkbox for this module.
+1. Scroll to the bottom.
+1. Click the "save" button.

+Alternatively, you can unload the module by renaming ``modules_v4/webtrees_simpleautologin/`` to ``modules_v4/webtrees_simpleautologin.disable/``

-## Enable module
+## Uninstall
-After installation, the module is allways on.
+It is safe to delete the ``webtrees_simpleautologin`` directory at any time.